-How far do I have to carry my bags?
+How far do I have to carry my gear?

-We will transport any bags, tents and chairs that you bring to our woodland camp in our 4×4.
+We’ll transport any bags that you bring to our woodland camp in our 4×4.
 You’ll only need to carry your things a very short distance.

-Be aware, however, that this is not an invitation to bring excessive amounts of kit.
-There’s a good chance that anything over a single rucksack, tent and chair will have to be carried by you.
+Be aware, however, that this isn’t an invitation to bring excessive amounts of kit.
+There’s a good chance that anything over a single rucksack will have to be carried by you.